Skip to content

 • the reason for the financial assistance;

-• the effect of the financial assistance on the company’s financial position (including its ability to pay creditors); and
+• the effect of the financial assistance on the financial position (including its ability to pay creditors); and

-• any other matters known to the company that are relevant to the provision of the financial assistance.
+• any other matters known to the company that are relevant to the provision of financial assistance.

 2. Directors Approve the Draft Notice of the General Meeting

-The directors of the company then need to have a board meeting, or sign a circular resolution, considering whether:
+The directors of the company then need to have a board meeting or sign a circular resolution, considering whether:

 • the financial assistance falls under the scope of other financial assistance exemptions, and therefore shareholder approval is required;